 Conventional or Allopathic Cancer Treatment

-Surgery is used to remove the tumors whose cells have yet to spread.
+Surgery is used to remove those tumors whose cells have yet to spread.
 Radiology involves bombarding existing tumors with high energy particles until they diminish.
-Chemotherapy employs the use of strong chemicals which are either injected or taken in the form of a pill.
-Although this process destroys cancer cells, it damages other parts of the body.
+Finally, chemotherapy employs the use of strong chemicals which are either injected or taken in pill form.
+These destroy the cancer cells, but also damage other parts of the body.

 Integrative oncology or integrative cancer treatment looks at the patient as a complex individual with many facets, both physical and mental/emotional, and utilizes treatments that include both conventional and complementary/alternative medicine, based on evidence of benefit.
 It may include therapies from both Eastern and Western medicine.
-As opposed to focusing mainly on the tumor, like mainstream methods do, integrative treatment also addresses overall health and well-being, and supports the immune system and body to withstand the harsh effects of conventional treatments.
+As opposed to focusing mainly on the tumor like mainstream methods, integrative treatment also addresses overall health and well-being, and supports the immune system and body to withstand the harsh effects of the conventional treatments

-With this greater perspective looking at the whole person, integrative oncology aims to kill cancer cells, strengthen the immune system, protect the healthy cells, and support the whole person.
+With this greater perspective looking at the whole person, integrative oncology aims to kill the cancer cells, strengthen the immune system, protect the healthy cells, and support the whole person.

-If you or a loved one wants to learn more about integrative oncology, there are medical centers you can explore near you.
+If you or a loved one wants to learn more about integrative oncology, there may be medical centers you can explore near you.

 Vitality Integrative Medicine is a medical clinic that offers effective integrative treatment and therapies to clients living in Burbank, Encino and Sherman Oaks, LA.
-The institution provides effective treatment including integrative oncology for cancer and treatment for Lyme disease.
+Holistic doctors at the institution provide effective treatment including integrative oncology for cancer and treatment for Lyme disease..